-How to effectively and easily remove melted crayons from fabrics, car upholstery, and the dryer drum.
+How to effectively and easily remove stains of brightly colored crayons from fabrics, car upholstery, and the dryer drum.

 *This post contains affiliate links.
 Full disclosure here.